pomdtr/sunbeam/docs/extensions.md

 You have multiple alternatives to distribute sunbeam commands:

-### Github Gists

-The easiest way to write a sunbeam command is to create a [github gist](https://gist.github.com/) containing a `sunbeam-command` executable.

-All the examples from the docs are available as gists.

 ### Git Repositories

-Alternatively, you can create a github repository containing the `sunbeam-command` executable in it's root directory, and push it to github.
+Alternatively, you can create a github repository containing a `sunbeam.json` manifest in it's root directory, and push it to github.

 ### Raw Scripts

+You can fetch a sunbeam command from any public URL.

 ## Publishing Extensions